AnimMouse/setup-ffmpeg/README.md

 ```

 ### Specific version
 You can specify the version you want.
-By default, this action downloads the latest release version.
+By default, this action downloads the latest release version if version is not specified.

 #### Latest master
 ```yaml